Multiple Sclerosis Centers of Excellence

 What are the symptoms of transverse myelitis?

 From this wide array of symptoms, four classic features of transverse myelitis emerge: (1) weakness of the legs and arms, (2) pain, (3) sensory alteration, and (4) bowel and bladder dysfunction.
 Most patients will experience weakness of varying degrees in their legs; some also experience it in their arms.
 Initially, people with transverse myelitis may notice that they are stumbling or dragging one foot or that their legs seem heavier than normal.
 Coordination of hand and arm movements, as well as arm and hand strength may also be compromised.
-Progression of the disease over several weeks often leads to full paralysis of the legs, requiring the patient to use a wheelchair.
+Progression of the disease leads to full paralysis of the legs, requiring the patient to use a wheelchair.

 Pain is the primary presenting symptom of transverse myelitis in approximately one-third to one-half of all patients.
 The pain may be localized in the lower back or may consist of sharp, shooting sensations that radiate down the legs or arms or around the torso.